7 min read

 Pricing: Free plan available (although very limited).
 Teams plans start at $16/seat/month.

-What Cal.com does well:
+What Cal.com & Cal.diy do well:

 • Strong integrations and API access